shun4midx/FQ-HyperLogLog-Autocorrect/README.md

 ## Current Repos using this FQ-HLL Library
  - [Python] A [discord.py music bot](https://github.com/ducky4life/smortie) which uses FQ-HLL autocorrect to deal with [search queries](https://github.com/ducky4life/smortie/blob/main/music.py#L144), in order to play songs.
- - [Python] An [autocorrector website](https://web-autocorrector.vercel.app/) which uses FQ-HLL autocorrect to deal with inputs.
+ - [Python] An [autocorrector website](https://web-autocorrector.vercel.app/) which uses FQ-HLL autocorrect to deal with inputs
+ - [Python] A [discord.py bot interface](https://github.com/ducky4life/klofr) for FQ-HLL that autocorrects every word in each message